sajibcse68/MyDailyLearn/blockchain/overview.md

 Transactions sent to contract addresses may have` ether or data or both`.
 If they contain ether, `it is “deposited`” to the contract balance.
 If they contain data, the data can specify a named function in the contract and call it, passing arguments to the function.

+## Ethereum Clients

+An Ethereum client is a `software application` that implements the Ethereum specification and `communicates over the peer-to-peer network` with other Ethereum clients.
+Different Ethereum clients interoperate if they comply with the reference specification and the standardized communications protocols.
+While these different clients are implemented by different teams and in different programming languages, they all `“speak” the same protocol and follow the same rules`.
+As such, they can all be used to operate and interact with the same Ethereum network.

+### Ethereum Networks

+There exist a variety of Ethereum-based networks that largely conform to the formal specification defined in the Ethereum Yellow Paper, but which may or may not interoperate with each other.

+Currently, there are six main implementations of the Ethereum protocol, written in six different languages:

+- Parity, written in Rust
+- Geth, written in Go
+- cpp-ethereum, written in C++
+- pyethereum, written in Python
+- Mantis, written in Scala
+- Harmony, written in Java